 Slimming creams are frequently misunderstood as cosmetic products.
 These products which are applied externally for the purpose of slimming are not allowed to be notified as cosmetics because the claims used are beyond the cosmetic scope.

-What is the role of the National Pharmaceutical Control Bureau (NPCB) in controlling the marketing of slimming creams?
+What is the role of the National Pharmaceutical Regulatory Agency (NPRA) in controlling the marketing of slimming creams?

-Based on active surveillance activities conducted by NPCB on notified cosmetics related to slimming creams, it was found many marketing and promotional activities have used claims that are beyond the cosmetic scope and contained prohibited information.
-In order to overcome these issues, NPCB has taken the following steps to end the irresponsible activities and have implemented prevention measures to protect the consumers from being misled:
+Based on active post marketing surveillance activities conducted by NPRA it was found that there are marketing and promotional activities of notified cosmetics with claims that are beyond the cosmetic scope and contained prohibited information.
+In order to overcome these issues, NPRA has taken the following steps to control the irresponsible activities and have implemented preventive measures to protect the consumers from being misled:

 - Cosmetic notification with the name, claim or function as a slimming product will be blocked or cancelled.

 - A directive was issued in 2011 informing that any cosmetic product containing name, claim or function as a slimming product is not classified as cosmetics.
 Such products are not allowed to be notified with the Ministry of Health, Malaysia.
-This directive is published in the NPCB official website www.bpfk.gov.my and was also sent to every notification holder.
+This directive is published in the NPRA official website www.npra.gov.my.

-- Under the surveillance program, NPCB are conducting the following activities:
+- Under the surveillance program, NPRA are conducting the following activities:

 - Sampling of cosmetic products suspected to be used for slimming